 A party unit also could earn income such as interest on the party unit's bank account or proceeds from selling property that was used in the regular operation of the party unit.
-A party unit also has income when one of its contributions to another entity is returned to the party unit.
+A party unit also has income when one of its contributions to another entity is returned to the party unit more than 90 days after it was received by the other entity.

 Income is not a contribution to the party unit.
 Income is reported on a different schedule than contributions and is not subject to the same restrictions as contributions.
 Because income is an exception to the general rule, contact Board staff if you have any questions about reporting a receipt as income rather than as a contribution.